 This paper will document the coupled climate simulations for two developmental versions of CAM, on the path towards CAM6, compared to CESM1.
-The first developmental version will include all of the "non-CLUBB" physics changes to CAM (i.e the prognostic precipitation microphysics, 4 modal aerosol model, ice nucleation, etc.).
+The first developmental version will include all of the "non-CLUBB" physics changes to CAM (the prognostic precipitation microphysics, four-mode aerosol model, ice nucleation, etc.).
 The second developmental version will turn on the CLUBB parameterization in addition to the changes made in the first developmental version.
-It should be noted

-- 10 that the purpose of this paper is not to document the coupled performance of CAM6 or CESM2 model.
+It should be noted that the purpose of this paper is not to document the coupled performance of CAM6 or CESM2 model.
 The finished CESM2 model will ultimately include a myriad of changes to the ocean, land, and sea-ice models, for example, in addition to tuning and structural changes/upgrades in the atmosphere model to ensure stable pre-industrial and credible 20th century simulations.
-Thus, this paper serves document the changes that occur in the coupled system when major changes are implemented into the CAM physics.
-This paper will be organized as follows: section 2 will give a description of the model versions used in this - 15 study, while section 3 will describe the model set up and configurations.
-Results will be presented in section 4 and will focus on the mean state climate, variability, and credibility of the 20th century simulation.
-Finally, section 5 will provide a summary of conclusions and general discussion.
+Thus, this paper serves to document the changes that occur in the coupled system when major changes are implemented into the CAM physics.
+This paper will be organized as follows: Sect.
+2 will give a description of the model versions used in this study, while Sect.
+3 will describe the model setup and configurations.
+Results will be presented in Sect.
+4 and will focus on the mean state climate, variability, and credibility of the 20th century simulation.
+Finally, Sect.
+5 will provide a summary of conclusions and a general discussion.